schas002/NaNoGenMo-2017/README.md

 Also known as Ten Second Summaries 2: The Double Boogaloo, the well-known catalogue of novel summaries finally returns!
 Your selling tool is selling even better!
 Ages 12+, rated 7.8/10 on Readery.

-> ## Differentiation
+> ## Organisation
 >
-> A automotive mechanic scribbles at a conference room using a commemoration.
+> A upstart home appliance repairer influences a prewar tycoon at an exit with a downbeat scooter for a ferocity by leveling a bonding in May.
 >
-> ## Cylinder
+> ## Confining Diagnosis
 >
-> A motley financial manager provides a civility at a staircase using a nobility.
+> A plumber tickles a buyout at a dumbwaiter using a certainty for a boastful rendition by rejecting a captaincy in 1933.

 <!-- By the way, if someone *really* wants to make one of the ideas in Ten or Twenty Second Summaries reality, I'd more than just love to see them.
 Send issues! 😁 -->

+### Nonsense _(nonsense)_

+> A realm of spewed-out nonsense for NaNoGenMo 2017

+What else did you think?

+> the privacy??
+>
+> Illustrator....
+>
+> * * *
+>
+> outset......
+>
+> - !
+Cabot!!

 ## Maintainer